Overview

 Uterine fibroids, enlarged prostate, and more

-Interventional Radiology (IR) is a specialised branch of medicine that uses imaging techniques such as X-ray, ultrasound, CT, or MRI to perform minimally invasive procedures.
+Yashoda Institute of Radiodiagnosis & Interventional Radiology is a specialised branch of medicine that uses imaging techniques such as X-ray, ultrasound, CT, or MRI to perform minimally invasive procedures.
 These often replace traditional surgery, allowing for faster recovery, less pain, and fewer complications.